Cortina17/Exercises-JS/README.md

 10.- Write a program that asks for a phrase and writes how many vowels are in the phrase. /// Escribe un programa que pida una frase y escriba cuantas vocales hay en la frase. ~Done & tested~

-11.- Write a program that asks for a phrase and writes how many times each of the vowels appears /// Escribe un programa que pida una frase y escriba cuántas veces aparecen cada una de las vocales
+11.- Write a program that asks for a phrase and writes how many times each of the vowels appears /// Escribe un programa que pida una frase y escriba cuántas veces aparecen cada una de las vocales. ~Done & tested~

 12.- Write a program that asks for a number and tells us if it is divisible by 2, 3, 5 or 7 (you just have to check if it is divisible by one of the four) /// Escribe un programa que pida un número y nos diga si es divisible por 2, 3, 5 o 7 (sólo hay que comprobar si lo es por uno de los cuatro).~Done & tested~